javjimb/photo-caption/README.md

 4. Develop skills in model selection, training, and evaluation for image captioning tasks, with a focus on fine-tuning pre-trained models for specific domains.
 5. Explore methods for deploying and integrating the captioning model into social media workflows for automatic caption generation.

+## Use Case and Motivation

+The primary use case for this project is to automate the process of generating captions for photos of my dogs on an [Instagram account](https://www.instagram.com/lol.a.chihuahua/).
+Each photo on this account features a unique caption, and this project aims to streamline that process.

+The workflow consists of two main steps: first, a dog detection model identifies which of my dogs is in the photo; second, a caption generation model creates a relevant caption based on the photo's content and the dog's characteristics.

+Once the caption is generated, the photo, along with the caption, can be automatically posted to Instagram.
+This automation simplifies the management of the Instagram account and ensures each post is accompanied by a personalized caption.

+The motivation behind this project is to document and share moments with my two rescued Chihuahuas in an organized and engaging way.
+By utilizing AI techniques, I can efficiently generate creative and descriptive captions that enhance the storytelling aspect of each photo.
+The purpose of this project is to document the memories and experiences made with my dogs.

+## Project Development Notebooks

+Below are the Jupyter notebooks created during the development of this project, listed in the order they were made:

+1. [Training with Fast.ai](training-with-fast-ai.ipynb) - This notebook contains the steps and code for training a model using the Fast.ai library.

+2. [Instruction Tuning GPT-2 on Alpaca Dataset](instruction-tunning-gpt2-alpaca.ipynb) - This notebook details the process of fine-tuning the GPT-2 model on the Alpaca dataset.

 Stay tuned for more updates as the project progresses.